moviepilot/neoscout/README.md

 ### Optional type testing

-Additional, schema properties may have a string-valued `type` property for testing property *values.
+Additionally, schema properties may have a string-valued `type` property for testing property *values.
-To register a type test for property values, your implementation of `Typer` needs to mixin `TyperValueTableMixin` (true for NeoScou::GDB_Neo4j::Typer).
+To register a type test for property values, your implementation of `Typer` needs to mixin `TyperValueTableMixin` (true for NeoScout::GDB_Neo4j::Typer).
 Then, just call:

 ```ruby
 typer.value_type_table['string'] = lambda { |n,v| v.kind_of?
 String }